flyingstick22/electricity-saver-I/README.md

 <img src="/images/running.png" width="900">

 In the first line, you'll see date & time, daily minimum and maximum prices and current hourly price.The script makes requests once per hour and controls relay outputs based on received price information.
 If output is "True" the relay is ON (= 230 V).
-The script also creates a file *logs.csv* in the same folder and saves relay output information as follows:

-[date, hour, hour price, hours ON with lowest tariffs, limit2, limit3, limit4,  status relay1, status relay2, status relay3, status relay4]
+The script also creates a file *logs.csv* in the same folder and saves relay output information as follows: [date, hour, hour price in €/MWh, hours ON with lowest tariffs, price limit2, price limit3, price limit4,  status relay1, status relay2, status relay3, status relay4].

-if you do not see any prices or relay info (e.g. you get error about connectivity) check possible errors:
+If you do not see any price or relay information (e.g. you get error about connectivity) check possible errors:

 1. API-key is wrong in the code (check typo's, make sure that the key is between " " marks)
 2. Shelly IP is wrong in the code (check typo's, check that you are not using Shelly's AP IP-address)